Anupam-Bh/TrivialCat_v3/README.md

 # TrivialCat v4 – Main Scripts

-This repository contains a small collection of **entry-point scripts** to:
+This repository can be used to:

 - generate standardized VASP input sets from Materials Project,
 - run the main *TrivialCat* flat-band analysis on VASP outputs,